 - information on how you use the site, using cookies and page tagging techniques

 Where you provide your consent, we use Google Analytics and LUX Real User Monitoring (RUM) software to collect information about how you use GOV.UK and how the website performs during your visit.
 This includes IP addresses.
-The data is anonymised before being used for analytics processing.
+The data is anonymised before being used for analytics and web performance processing.

 Google Analytics processes information about: